-Our Ground-to-Air Radio Systems are designed to meet the dynamic mission requirements of air traffic control centers, commercial airports, military air stations and range installations.
+Our Ground-to-Air Radio Systems provide clear, reliable communications for air traffic control centers, commercial airports, and military installations.

-We designed our URC-200 Line of Sight product line to provide highly dependable service and to withstand the most demanding, harsh treatment and situations in the field.
-These multi-band, multi-mode radios offer rugged flexibility to operate in the UHF and VHF spectrum and the AM and FM bands.
+Our URC Line of Sight radios are designed to provide highly dependable service and withstand the most demanding, harsh treatment and situations in the field.

 Disruptive Radio Technologies